Petroleum industry: Climate change

+Greenhouse gases emissions from oil extraction and refining vary significantly across deposits due to differences in extraction techniques (such as flaring, methane venting, and fugitive emissions) as well as oil- and reservoir-specific characteristics.

-Greenhouse gases caused by burning fossil fuels drive climate change.
+Greenhouse gases caused by producing, refining, and burning fossil fuels drive climate change.
 In 1959, at a symposium organised by the American Petroleum Institute for the centennial of the American oil industry, the physicist Edward Teller warned of the danger of global climate change.
 Edward Teller explained that carbon dioxide "in the atmosphere causes a greenhouse effect" and that burning more fossil fuels could "melt the icecaps and submerge New York".

 The Intergovernmental Panel on Climate Change, founded by the United Nations in 1988, concludes that human-sourced greenhouse gases are responsible for most of the observed temperature increase since the middle of the twentieth century.

 As a result of climate change concerns, many people have begun using other methods of energy such as solar and wind.
 This recent shift has some petroleum enthusiasts skeptical about the future of the industry.